 - Vendor is responsible for software and hosting infrastructure and maintenance.

 Disadvantages of a consumption license:

 - Pay forever and never own the software.

 - Highest total cost of ownership if successful –Vendors negotiate higher consumption rates than if you committed upfront for a certain amount of annual or perpetual licenses since they hold all the risk.
 It doesn’t seem like a lot when you have zero sales, but it is way more than you need to pay if you know you were going to have 50,000 or 100,000 users.

-No one model is correct for every organization.
-Your goal is to procure a LMS or enterprise system for your organization to make money or save money.
+No single model is perfect for every organization.
+Your goal is to procure an LMS or enterprise system that fits your organization’s needs, while helping the organization save money or make money.
 Whatever model allows you to access and maximize the budget you worked so hard for is the correct one for your organization.
-If you are lucky enough to have two models that will work, then all the more negotiating power you will have over the vendor.
+If you are lucky enough to have two models that will work, then that means you have even more negotiating power with vendors.